jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Combat Notes
 Harpies often fight by dropping stones on their foes.
 These stones are between 5 and 10 kilograms and inflict 1D6 damage for every three metres the stone falls (to a maximum of 10D6).
-The harpy’s chance to hit decreases by 5% per three metres of distance the stone falls.
+The harpy's chance to hit decreases by 5% per three metres of distance the stone falls.

             Dice        Average                1D20         Hit Location        AP/HP
 STR              3D6         11                     1-2          Right Claw          1/4